segmentio/segment-docs/src/privacy/configure-consent-management.md

 ## Prerequisites

+> info "Consent management edit and update capabilities limited to Workspace Owners"
+> Only users with the Workspace Owner role are able to create, edit, and disable consent categories.
+All other users have read-only access to Consent Management features.

 Before you can configure consent in Segment, take the following steps:
 - **Set up your third-party consent management tool and create consent categories**.
 Take note of your consent categories and the key or ID associated with each category.
 - **Know how your company uses each destination**.
 You need to know which destinations to map to each category.